7heMech/Replit-Identity/README.md

 	"userId": 123456,
-	"slug": "The slug of the repl where the token was created.", "user": "The name of the user who created the token.", "aud": "The target repl's id."
+	"slug": "The slug of the repl where the token was created.", "user": "The name of the user who created the token.", "aud": "The audience for which the token was created."
 }
 ```